Goshido/android-vulkan/docs/logcat.md

 # _Logcat™_ best practices

 _android-vulkan_ project is using `android_vulkan::C++` tag for logging.
-But it's better to check output from the following standart libraries too:
+But it's better to check output from the following standard libraries too:

 - _libc_
 - _gralloc_